speckdavid/speckdavid.github.io/_pages/awards.md

         </div>
         <div class="col-sm-10">
           <div class="author">
-            <em>David Speck</em>
+            <b>Wolfgang-Gentner-Award for Young Researchers</b>
           </div>
-          received the <a href="https://uni-freiburg.de/zuv/service/ehrungen-und-preise/freiburger-nachwuchsfoerderpreise/technische-fakultaet/">Wolfgang-Gentner-Award for Young Researchers</a> for his dissertation <a href="../assets/pdf/speck-phd2022.pdf">Symbolic Search for Optimal Planning with Expressive Extensions</a> from the the Faculty of Engineering at the University of Freiburg.
+          for the PhD dissertation PhD dissertation <a href="../assets/pdf/speck-phd2022.pdf">Symbolic Search for Optimal Planning with Expressive Extensions</a>, granted by the Faculty of Engineering at the University of Freiburg (<a href="https://uni-freiburg.de/universitaet/herausragende-leistungen/freiburger-foerderpreise-fuer-wissenschaftlerinnen-in-fruehen-karrierephasen/foerderpreise-der-technischen-fakultaet/#Wolfgang-Gentner-Nachwuchsf%C3%B6rderpreis">more info</a>).
         </div>
       </div>
     </li>